 Computer programs can be found in every area of life and work.
-Whether it is telecommunications, online banking, or your business IT infrastructure, you are constantly working with programs.
+You constantly work with programs, whether it is telecommunications, online banking, or your business IT infrastructure.
 So let’s show the people behind these pieces of code a well-deserved appreciation and celebrate the Day of the Programmer!

-Every year on the 256th day, we celebrate the Day of the Programmer.
-This day falls on September 13 during common years and September 12 in leap years.
-256 (or 28) is the number of distinct values that can be represented with a byte.
-In 2002, the two Russian programmers, Valentin Balt and Michael Cherviakov chose this number while gathering signatures for a petition to the Russian government.
+Am 256.
+Tag jeden Jahres feiern wir den Tag des Programmierers.
+Dieser Tag fällt normalerweise auf den 13.
+September – in Schaltjahren findet er am 12.
+September statt.
+256 (oder 28) is the number of distinct values represented with a byte.
+In 2002, two Russian programmers, Valentin Balt and Michael Cherviakov, chose this number while gathering signatures for a petition to the Russian government.
 With the petition, they wanted to convince their government to recognize this day as the Day of the Programmer.
 They succeeded, but only seven years later, in 2009, it became an official holiday.

-Originally, the first ‘computer program’ was written in 1842 for Charles Babbage’s analytical engine.
+The first ‘computer program’ was initially written in 1842 for Charles Babbage’s analytical engine.
 At the time, the programs and data had to be provided to the machine via punch cards.
-Ada Lovelace, a British countess, and mathematician was the first to publish a part of this algorithm and is, therefore, considered the first programmer.
-Over 100 years later, in the early 1960s, computers were sold in mass-produced quantities for the first time ever, leading to the expansion of the software industry.
+Ada Lovelace, a British countess, and mathematician, was the first to publish a part of this algorithm and is, therefore, considered the first programmer.
+Over 100 years later, in the early 1960s, computers were sold in mass-produced quantities for the first time, leading to the expansion of the software industry.
 Then, in the mid-1970s, the demand for software increased significantly due to the rise of personal computers.

 01010100 01101111 00100000 01100001 01101100 01101100 00100000 01110100 01101000 01100101 00100000 01110000 01110010 01101111 01100111 01110010 01100001 01101101 01101101 01100101 01110010 01110011 00111010 00100000 01110100 01101000 01100001 01101110 01101011 00100000 01111001 01101111 01110101 00100000 01100110 01101111 01110010 00100000 01101001 01101101 01110000 01110010 01101111 01110110 01101001 01101110 01100111 00100000 01101111 01110101 01110010 00100000 01101100 01101001 01110110 01100101 01110011 00100001